-This is a R10 billion project that aims to implement the Bus Rapid Transit (BRT) on key corridors that are not served by rail, based on the objectives of the approved Integrated Public Transport Network Plan (IPTN: 2015).
-The implementation of the MyCiTi Phase 2A network (now known as the 'Metro South East Corridor') that includes two trunk routes in the Metro Southeast linking Khayelitsha and Mitchells Plain to Wynberg and Claremont (T11 and T12) is crucial in ensuring the provision of public transport and connectivity between residential areas in the Metro Southeast to employment opportunities in the city.
-The implementation of the IRT Phase 2A trunk construction is envisaged to take place from December 2024 to December 2025.
-However, this might be delayed due to the envisaged relocation of approximately 1 300 informal dwellings encroaching on the road reserve.
-The Human Settlements Directorate is working closely with Urban Mobility to ensure the objectives of this project is realised.
+This is a R10 billion project that aims to implement the Bus Rapid Transit (BRT) on key corridors that are not addressed by rail based on the objectives of the approved Integrated Public Transport Network Plan (IPTN: 2015).
+The implementation of the MyCiTi Phase 2A network that includes two trunk routes in the Metro Southeast linking Khayelitsha and Mitchells Plain to Wynberg and Claremont (T11 and T12) is crucial in ensuring the provision of public transport and connectivity between residential areas in the Metro Southeast to employment opportunities within the city.
+The implementation of the IRT Phase 2A trunk and feeder routes construction is envisaged to take place from December 2024 to December 2025.
+However, this might be delayed due to the envisaged relocation of approximately 1 300 informal dwellings encroaching into the road reserve.